raysfactory/azure-activedirectory-library-for-cordova/README.md

 - Android - ADAL library has been updated to 2.0.3-alpha and now has policies / tokens integrated correctly

-- iOS - ADAL library has been updated to 3.0.0-pre6 and now works correctly with B2C, but the main CordovaAdalPlugin.m plugin file still has errors for token caching since ADKeychainTokenCacheStore is [no longer public](https://github.com/AzureAD/azure-activedirectory-library-for-objc/blob/3.0.0-pre6/ADALiOS/ADALiOS/public/ADAL.h) in the package
+- iOS - ADAL library has been updated to 3.0.0-pre6 and works correctly with B2C, but token caching is currently broken - in the meantime, users will always be prompted with the webview overlay.

 - Windows - currently no plans to update this platform's support

-***

-# Build / Update ADALiOS.framework
+## Build / Update ADALiOS.framework

 at the root of this project:
 - npm install